 Hey guys!
-I’m so excited to share with you today’s post because it involved sweet clients and all things farmhouse!
-I recently worked with a client who was moving into a new construction home but wanted that simple, cozy, farmhouse look.
-Let me just say, it’s a dream to work with clients who have the same vision as you do for a space.
-I knew I was going to have fun with this project!!
-I was able to see this home take shape from the studs, and I absolutely adore how it turned out!!
+I’m so excited to share with you today’s post because it involved some sweet clients and all things farmhouse!
+Recently, I worked with a client who was moving into a new construction home but wanted that simple, cozy, farmhouse look.
+I knew I was going to have fun with this project, and in this post I’m going to give you some tips on how to get the farmhouse look in your home.
+I was able to see this home take shape from the studs and I absolutely adore how it turned out!

 Kitchen Eating Area

 I love these before pictures because it allows you to see that anything is possible with a little vision.

 Here are some simple tips you can apply in your space to achieve that farmhouse look that is so popular these days.

 I actually can’t take credit for the paint color.
 I love the color that my clients chose, and it just so happens to be a beautiful gray color which I love.
 It’s called Agreeable Gray by Sherwin Williams, and I would recommend this color to anyone.
 It’s soft and beautiful and was our first step to getting the farmhouse look.
 Getting a soft neutral color pallet on the walls and windows allows you to add texture and pops of color in other areas.